BaileyMendonca/asd_asignment_base/README.md

   npm start

 How To Run Backend
-*If you go into the backend folder there is also a preconfigured readme from nest to give you some context of their framework*
   - Ensure you have CD's into the backend with:
     ```bash
     cd backend/
   - Run the npm command to start the backend locally
       ```bash
       npn run start
+*Note: If you go into the backend folder there is also a preconfigured readme from nest to give you some context of their framework*